-Hand-carved in Italy during the 1700’s, this lobed basin was carved from a beautiful cream colored marble.
+Hand-carved in Italy during the 1800’s, this lobed basin was carved from travertine and painted a beautiful cream color.
 Originally, it would have been made as a holy water stoup for a private chapel, affixed directly into the wall.
 The thick, gadrooned lobes carved along the outside give the appearance of a stylized scalloped shell.
-On the back of the shell is an excavated block of marble, which is how the basin would have been attached to the wall.
-Today, this antique marble basin can be used as decorative bowl or vide-poche.
+On the back of the shell is an excavated block of travertine, which is how the basin would have been attached to the wall.
+Today, this antique travertine basin can be used as decorative bowl or vide-poche.
 A vide-poche (literally “empty pocket”) is a small storage bowl for everyday items, such as car keys, loose change, wallets, etc. A versatile item, it can also serve simply as an objet d’art or even as a lovely soap dish.

 CONDITION: Good antique condition with wear commensurate to age and use including minor nicks, surface buildup, and jagged surface where it was once attached to a wall.
 See photos.